Public Beta — All features free during beta. No credit card required.

 Optional ML models that run locally alongside the built-in regex engine.
 Both detection layers merge their results, giving you higher accuracy without sacrificing the speed of regex-based detection.

-Layer 1 (always on): Regex/rules — zero dependencies, microseconds, catches obvious patterns.
+L1 Regex (always on): Zero dependencies, microseconds, catches obvious patterns.

 DetectorModelPlugs Into